CryptozombiesHQ/cryptozombie-lessons/web3js.md

 Ethereum has a javscript library called **_Web3.js_**.

 In a later lesson, we'll go over in depth how to deploy a contract and set up Web3.js.
-But for now let's just look at some sample code for how Web3.js would interact with our deployed contract:
+But for now let's just look at some sample code for how Web3.js would interact with our deployed contract.

+Don't worry if this doesn't all make sense yet.

 ```
 // Here's how we would access our contract: